rachelkmont/friends-script-generator/README.md

 ## Deliverables
 The project outputs generated scripts that mimic the style and humor of Friends.
 These scripts can be found in the `outputs` directory after running the generation script.

+## Critical Analysis
+- GPT-2 was not a great model to fine-tune for this
+	- We tried to use Llama-2 but kept running into overhead issues
+- Friends is a physical comedy, and gibberish scripts do fit for a lot of the way Friends episodes work, but a lot of the comedy is not found on the page so is very hard to imitate
+- Creative writing generation is an incredibly difficult task for large language models (and people!) and while our model does give us fun "creative" things, they don't always make a ton of sense

+## Model Card

 ## Resources